andrehadianto/50043_isit_database/README.md

 | /review/:id                     | DELETE | Delete review |
 | /review/:id                     | PUT    | Edit review by user<br/><ul><li>Body: json(overall, reviewText, summary)</li></ul> |

+#### 3. Logs
+**Schema (MongoDB)**
+* id: Integer, primary key
+* time: String
+* body: String
+* method: String
+* path: String
+* status: String
+* statuCode: Integer

 ### Analytics Backend
+#### Requirements
+You will build a analytics pipeline and system that comprises:
+1. You will first write a script that saves data from the production system, and then loads the data to a distributed file system (HDFS) in the analytics systems.
+2. Write the following applications in Spark.
+  + *Correlation*: compute the Pearson correlation between price and average review length.
+You are to implement in a map-reduce fashion, and are not allowed to use mllib.stat.Satistics.
+  + *TF-IDF*: compute the term frequency inverse document frequency metric on the review text.
+Treat one review as a document.

+### Automation
+#### Requirements
+The requirements for the scripts are as follows:
+* No managed service such as EMR and RDS.
+* Your scripts are expected to:
+  + Take my AWS credentials as input.
+(For the analytic tasks, your scripts also take the number of nodes).
+  + Spin up new instances from a base Ubuntu image.
+Only most basic OS packages are installed in the base image.
+  + Configure and start your systems (both production and analytics).
+Your scripts tell me how/where to access the front end.
+  + Have options to start the analytic tasks.
+  + You can save the results of the analytic tasks to file, and tell me how/where to access the file.

+#### Implementation
+The full documentation of the usage can be found [here](/automation).